bikeshaving/crank/website/documents/guides/03-components.md

 title: Components
 ---

 So far, we’ve only seen and used host elements, but eventually, we’ll want to group these elements into reusable *components*.
-Crank uses plain old JavaScript functions to define components, and we will see how it uses the different kinds of function types to allow developers to write reusable, stateful and interactive components.
+Crank uses plain old JavaScript functions to define components and the type of the function determines the component’s behavior.

 ## Basic Components
 The simplest kind of component is a *function component*.
 When rendered, the function is invoked with the props of the element as its first argument, and the return value of the function is recursively rendered as the element’s children.